Man cleared of murdering partner who he said fell down stairs

 At the scene Mr Veigulis told Garda James Keogh that he had been playing with his daughter in the living room when he heard a “boom, boom, boom” and Ms Apine crying.

-Following his arrest he maintained in Garda interviews that she fell down the stairs.
-Mr Veigulis had been in custody during his trial but is now free to go.
+Following his arrest, he maintained in Garda interviews that she fell down the stairs.

+In his closing speech to the jury Mr Bowman accused the prosecution of engaging in “pseudoscience” to convict a young man who had lost his partner in tragic circumstances.
+He told them that if they stress-test the evidence relied on by the prosecution, they will find that it comes up short.

+No weapon was found, he said, despite extensive searches of the house in circumstances where Mr Veigulis could not have left his home to dispose of a weapon.